Louisiana Voices Educator's Guide

 Showcasing traditions raises other ethical issues.
 Asking students or other representatives of a particular folk group to "display" traditions is not always appropriate.
 Students of various ethnic, religious, or other folk groups may not know much about the folklife of the group.
 Make sure you are not assuming a student is an expert in "all things Vietnamese," or marking a student as "different."
 Highlighting Jewish traditions in a predominantly Christian classroom, for example, requires consideration and planning.

-Having raised the specter of possible problems so that teachers will not be unprepared, it is important to repeat that studying one's own and others' folklife is richly rewarding academically and personally.
-Just as they learn effortlessly in traditional activities outside the classroom, students learn important skills and viewpoints through studying folklife and conducting fieldwork.
+The specter of possible problems is raised so that teachers will be prepared for the Inevitably!) unexpected in the fieldwork process.
+Nonetheless, it bears repeating that studying one's own and others' folklife is richly rewarding both academically and personally.
+Just as they learn effortlessly in traditional activities outside the classroom, students learn important skills and viewpoints through studying folklife and conducting fieldwork in the context of coursework.

 Ethics

 Conducting fieldwork furnishes important lessons in ethics.
-Students must learn to ask permission to interview, photograph, and record people; behave respectfully; conduct themselves politely; honor interviewees' privacy; make and keep appointments; thank people; and act honestly.
+Students must learn to ask permission to interview, photograph, and record other people; behave respectfully; conduct themselves politely; honor interviewees' privacy; make and keep appointments; thank people; and act honestly.
 In addition, interviewees' permission is needed to use fieldwork results in final products.
 At times, fieldwork might tread on family or community stories that people would like to be anonymous or perhaps not share publicly.
 Interviewers must respect these boundaries.
-If a public presentation is to be made, double check permission forms.
-Remind students that they cannot use their fieldwork for public presentations unless they have recorded or written permission and make this part of the assessment.
+If a public presentation is to be made, double check release forms.
+Remind students that they cannot use their fieldwork for public presentations unless they have recorded or written permission and make this part of the assessment of the student's work.
 When modeling and practicing with students, remember to include this step.

 In addition to ensuring that students work ethically with interviewees, it is important to let students' families and caregivers know if your class is going to be interviewing people outside the classroom or conducting family folklore research.
-Briefly outline what you are undertaking, share some topics you'll be covering, and ask them to contact you with any questions (see Letter to Parents and Caregivers).
-Providing parents the context of the research, such as sharing an example of the kind of folklife you'll be studying, is helpful.
+Briefly outline what you are undertaking, share some topics you'll be covering, and ask students' families or caregivers to contact you with any questions (see Letter to Parents and Caregivers).
+Providing parents the context of the research, by sharing an example of the kind of folklife you'll be studying, is helpful.

 Steps and Tools